Endovenous Laser Therapy (EVLT) is the treatment of choice for many patients with varicose veins

 Most of the varicose veins will shrink as a result of Endovenous Laser Treatment (EVLT) and will not require any further treatment.
 However, in 20 – 30%, follow-up sclerotherapy is required to obliterate any residual veins.
 This is performed 6 to 8 weeks later, using ultrasound guidance.

-Patients are encouraged to be as active as possible, within their comfort zone.
+Patients are encouraged to be as active as possible, within their comfort zone with at least 40 minutes of walking each day.
 Simple analgesics or anti-inflammatories such as Paracaetamol and Nurofen may ease any discomfort.

 Brusing along the inner thigh is very common and generally subsides within 2 weeks.

-You must wear the stocking day and night for the first week, and then during the day for the second week.
+You must wear the compression stocking day and night for the first week, and then during the day for the second week (remove for showering).

-A follow-up ultrasound scan will be performed one week following the procedure, and you will be reviewed at 2 weeks.
+A follow-up ultrasound scan will be performed 1-2 weeks following the procedure.

-If some of the varicose veins have failed to disappear, DO NOT WORRY as they can be treated by injection sclerotherapy 6 to 8 weeks later.
+If some of the varicose veins have not responded, DO NOT WORRY as they can be treated by injection sclerotherapy 6 to 8 weeks later.

 What are the complications of EVLT?